-The geographic scope of this assessment covers the site outside 6 nm (hereafter the 'MMO portion') therefore includes both designated features (Figure 1).
-In 2018, Eastern IFCA took over responsibility of the 0 nm - 6 nm area, and are currently developing management measures to protect S. spinulosa reef in the Lynn Knock area which fall under their jurisdiction.
+The geographic scope of this assessment covers the site outside 6 nm (hereafter the 'MMO portion'), this includes both designated features (Figure 1).
+Eastern IFCA are responsible for managing fishing in the 0 nm - 6 nm area, and are currently developing management measures to protect S. spinulosa reef in the Lynn Knock area which falls under their jurisdiction.